AdvancedMining

 /give ExamplePlayer minecraft:stick[minecraft:item_model="foo:bar"]

-.
+Which gives you a stick with a block texture applied correctly, you set the texture property to foo:bar.
 If the property is set the entity will automatically be summoned when the block is placed and removed when the block is broken.
 Of course this requires a correctly made resource pack.

 When a custom block texture is set the Icon Material is used for the block break effect and giving the block to a player with the default command.